17 Best Fall Activities for Families in Atlanta

 12. Visit Atlanta’s oldest cemetery

 Historic Oakland Cemetery is a beautiful place to see fall colors.
 Another great reason to visit is Oakland’s festive events.
-Fall favorites include Sunday in the Park at Oakland, Capturing the Spirit of Oakland Halloween Tours and the 15th Annual Run Like Hell 5K.
+Fall favorites include Sunday in the Park at Oakland and Capturing the Spirit of Oakland Halloween Tours.

 Check out our ultimate guide to the Atlanta BeltLine for everything you need to know about the trails, including access points, tips and bonus trails.
 Walk, bike or explore all there is to see then stop for a bite to eat at one of these conveniently located restaurants on the BeltLine.